-We identified 3,728 outbreaks that occurred from 1998 through 2017 and that were confirmed or suspected to be caused by Salmonella, E. coli O157, Listeria, or Campylobacter.
-Of these, we excluded 152 outbreaks with multiple confirmed or suspected etiologies.
-We further excluded 1,420 outbreaks without a confirmed or suspected implicated food, 825 outbreaks for which the food vehicle could not be assigned to one of the 17 food categories, and three that occurred in a U.S. territory.
+We identified 3,981 outbreaks that occurred from 1998 through 2018 and that were confirmed or suspected to be caused by Salmonella, E. coli O157, Listeria, or Campylobacter, including 187 outbreaks that were confirmed or suspected to be caused by multiple pathogens or serotypes.
+Of these, we excluded 83 outbreaks according to our pathogen exclusion criteria, leaving 3,898 outbreaks.
+We further excluded 1,569 outbreaks without a confirmed or suspected implicated food, 867 outbreaks for which the food vehicle could not be assigned to one of the 17 food categories, and three that occurred in a U.S. territory.

-The resulting dataset included 1,328 outbreaks in which the confirmed or suspected implicated food or foods could be assigned to a single food category: 811 caused or suspected to be caused by Salmonella, 241 by E. coli O157, 40 by Listeria, and 236 by Campylobacter.
-Due to down-weighting, the last five years of outbreaks provide the majority of information for the estimates; outbreaks from 2013 through 2017 provide 73% of model-estimated illnesses used to calculate attribution for Salmonella, 60% for E. coli O157, 79% for Listeria, and 58% for Campylobacter.
+The resulting dataset included 1,459 outbreaks in which the confirmed or suspected implicated food or foods could be assigned to a single food category: 905 caused or suspected to be caused by Salmonella, 255 by E. coli O157, 44 by Listeria, and 255 by Campylobacter.
+These include 52 outbreaks caused by multiple serotypes of Salmonella (42), multiple species of Campylobacter (8), and multiple serotypes of E. coli O157 (2) that would have been excluded had we not changed pathogen exclusion criteria.
+Due to down-weighting, the last five years of outbreaks provide the majority of information for the estimates; outbreaks from 2014 through 2018 provide 73% of model-estimated illnesses used to calculate attribution for Salmonella, 60% for E. coli O157, 75% for Listeria, and 60% for Campylobacter.